PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:34:51
+Last updated: 2024-04-11 09:35:28
-Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson
+Random Quote: Little did I know that I would be stepping into a nightmare full of mystery, mayhem and murder.
+I think I'm going to love it here. - Wednesday Addams